Icyrockton/FVA/README.md

 In RQ1 , we compared to baseline models for function-level SV assessment.

-We set up the FVA with the following configuration (one-line context, CodeBERT for node embedding, and GCN for graph model)
+We set up the FVA with the following configuration (one-line context, CodeBERT for node embedding, and GCN for graph model).
 ```python
 # gcn/multi_task/main.py
 context_type = 'nature'